vek422/Circular-Queue/ReadMe.md

-## C Programm to Implement the Circular Queue
+## C Programm to Implement the Circular Queue And Simple Queue